Church of Saint-Just, Lyon: History

 After the destruction of the original Basilica of Saint Justus in 1562 by the Huguenot captain François de Beaumont, the canons decided to rebuild their collegiate church within the walls of the city.
 The two sites are 200 meters apart—one of the few examples of churches rebuilt at such a distance.

 Construction began in 1565 and continued till 1663—at first rapidly, as the canons of the basilica wanted to celebrate a Mass by Christmas 1565—then slowed down for lack of money.
 The church was consecrated in 1591 by Archbishop Épinac.
 The chapter was abolished in 1791, during the French Revolution, when the church sustained much damage.

 Restored in 1830, the church is now part of the Parish of Saint-Just-Saint-Irénée.
 The organ, built in 1921, was restored in 1972.
 Acoustics at Saint-Just are excellent, and many concerts of sacred music and choral singing are held there.

+In September 2014, the Church was entrusted the pastoral care by the Archdiocese of Lyon to the Fathers of the Priestly Fraternity of St. Peter.